yfnaji/gerk/README.md

 There is no consensus to what conditions must hold regarding the coefficients you choose for your method, however, some known Runge-Kutta methods do consistently conform to some of these conditions.

-In this package, we have given you the option to overlook these conditions to provide more flexibility with experimentation.
+These conditions are

 $$\sum^{r}_{i=1}b_i=1 \ \ \ \ \sum^{r}_{i=1}b_ic_i = 1/2 \ \ \ \ \sum^{r}_{j=1}a_{ij} = c_i$$

-`condition_b`, `condition_bc` and `condition_Ac`

-These are all boolean arguments that are set to `False` by default to allow the user to freely experiment.
+which can be enforced by the boolean parameters `condition_b`, `condition_bc` and `condition_Ac` respectively.
+These parameters have been set to `False` by default to allow the user to freely explore and experiment.

 <h2 id="methods">Methods</h2>